UV PROTECTION THAT WORKS

 UV radiation: The invisible risk

-There are three types of UV rays:
+three types of UV rays:

 • UVA (320–400 nm): These rays penetrate deep into the skin and eyes.
 They’re the most prevalent and can cause short-term and long-term damage over time.